AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 ## `.` (dot)

-Syntax: `*. [<path>]` (Alias for `Cat`)
+Syntax: `*. [-l] [-a] [-s] [-v] [<path>]` (Alias for `Cat`)

-This command is an alias for the `Cat` command.
-If a path is provided, it will list the contents of that directory, otherwise it will list the contents of the current directory.
+This command is an alias for the [`Cat`](#cat) command.
+Please see the `Cat` command for more information on how this command works and the options it supports.

 ## `Cat`

-Syntax: `*Cat [-l] [<path>]` (Aliases include `Dir` and `.`)
+Syntax: `*Cat [-l] [-a] [-s] [-v] [<path>]` (Aliases include `Dir` and `.`)

 The "Catalogue" command, which displays a directory listing of the current directory, or of the directory at the path given.

+Before MOS 2.2.0 this command did not support any flags and would always show a long-form directory listing of all files in a directory, which includes the file modification date/time, file size and file name.

+From MOS 2.2.0 onwards, by default a short listing is shown.
+MOS 3.0 will, by default, hide hidden and system files from directory listings.

+The flags supported by the `Cat` command are as follows:

-From MOS 2.2.0 onwards, the `-l` flag can be used to display the long form of the directory listing, which includes the file size and date/time of last modification, otherwise a shorter form of the directory listing will be displayed.
-Versions of MOS prior to 2.2.0 will always display the long form of the directory listing.
+- `-l`: Display the long form of the directory listing, which includes the file size and date/time of last modification, introduced in MOS 2.2.0
+- `-a`: Show hidden files, introduced in MOS 3.0
+- `-s`: Show system files, introduced in MOS 3.0
+- `-v`: Hide volume information, introduced in MOS 3.0

 ## `CD`